 It’s a beach, but certainly not sandy.
-The Spey empties here as you would imagine, and it’s a haven for birdlife and the headquarters for the Whale and Dolphin Conservation Society, where they record sightings almost daily of dolphins, whales, birds, etc.
+The Spey empties here as you would imagine, and it’s a haven for birdlife and you’ll also find the Scottish Dolphin Centre where you can learn about the Moray Firth Bottle-nose Dolphin colony, and record your sightings of these amazing mammals as well as whales, birds, etc.

 The beach is made of of pebbles.
 It’s not easy to walk on, but’s it’s remarkable bcause of it’s undulating mnature.
 The Spey has gouged out many channels